onflow/Flow-Wallet-Kit/Android/example/README.md

    - The app will load and display any linked accounts
    - Shows both child accounts and COA information if available

-## Troubleshooting

-### Common Issues

-1. **Build Errors**
-   - Make sure you have the correct Android SDK version installed
-   - Ensure all dependencies are properly synced
-   - Try cleaning and rebuilding the project

-2. **Network Issues**
-   - The app uses the Flow Testnet by default
-   - Ensure your device has an active internet connection
-   - Check if the Flow Testnet is accessible

-3. **Key Generation Issues**
-   - Some devices may have restrictions on key generation
-   - Try using a different device or emulator
-   - Check device logs for specific error messages

-## Contributing

-Feel free to submit issues and enhancement requests.

 ## License

 This example is provided under the same license as the Flow Wallet Kit SDK.